Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 ##### 4. Replace the tags in the generated files

-Now that we have our build artifact, we can replace the tags in the generated files.
+Now that we have the build artifact, we can replace the tags in the generated files.

 To replace the tags in the generated files, we use the <a href="https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/powershell?view=azure-devops" target="_blank">PowerShell task</a> provided by Azure Pipelines.
 This task enables us to execute any PowerShell script against our files.
 That's the perfect fit for our requirements !

-The script takes every files in the "/build/static/js/" folder that starts with "main.*" and check if it contains any tokenerized variables in it.
+The script takes every files in the "/build/static/js/" folder that starts with "main.*" and checks if it contains any tokenerized variables in it.
 If it finds a match, it replaces the tokenerized variable with the right value.
-The value are stored in the <a href="https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch" target="_blank">Azure Pipelines variable</a> accessible under *env:*.
+The value are stored in the <a href="https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch" target="_blank">Azure Pipelines variable</a>.
+This variables are accessible as <a href="https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-6" target="_blank">Environement Variables</a> (*env:*).

 Here is the PowerShell script:

  ```powershell
 $pattern = "\[!(.*?)!\]"
 $envs = Get-childItem env: